top of page

 A Journey Through History of Reflexology

-The practice of stimulating the feet to influence the whole body is ancient, with evidence spanning many cultures and thousands of years.
+The practice of stimulating the feet to influence the whole body is ancient, with evidence spanning many cultures over thousands of years.

 Ancient Roots of Reflexology

-Reflexology traces back over 4000 years.
-Egyptian thomb paintings show foot massage practices, and similar traditions existed in China, India and Native America.
+Reflexology dates back over 4,000 years.
+Egyptian tomb paintings depict foot massage practices, and similar traditions existed in China, India and Native American cultures.

 Egypt (c.
 2,500 BCE)